 First Steps for Cleaning Any Type of Handbag

-- Begin by emptying all pockets, then open all zippers and clasps, and shake the bag well upside down to remove dirt and trash.
+- Begin by emptying all pockets.
+Open all zippers and clasps and shake the bag well upside down to remove dirt and trash.

 - Next, if possible, pull the interior of the bag to the outside or turn a fabric bag inside out so you can see the lining.
 Use a lint roller to capture dust and crumbs.
 You can also use the fabric brush attachment on a vacuum to tackle the interior.
 The vacuum works great on exterior fabric and straw finishes as well.

 - Examine the bag for care labels and/or type of materials used.
-Follow any recommended care guidelines and attempt to identify the type of any stains.
+Follow any recommended care guidelines and attempt to identify any stains.

 Canvas or Fabric Handbag Care

-Whether you love Coach or Vera Bradley fabric bags, they will eventually need to be cleaned.
-Let's start with sturdy canvas bags.
+All brands of canvas or fabric bags will eventually need to be cleaned.
 Since many of the expensive canvas bags are trimmed with leather, they should never be placed in a washer or dryer or allowed to soak in a sink.
 Cleaning by hand is the best way to restore your bag.

-For an overall cleaning, after you have emptied the bag and taken the first steps to get rid of interior and exterior dust, find a clean, soft white cloth (colored cloths could bleed dye onto the fabric), Begin by dipping the cloth in plain water and wring out the excess.
-Wipe down the bag completely.
-You will be amazed at what just some water will remove.
+After you have emptied the bag and taken the first steps to get rid of interior and exterior dust, for an overall cleaning, use a clean, soft white cloth (colored cloths could bleed dye onto the fabric).
+Dip the cloth in plain water and wring out the excess.
+Wipe down the bag completely from top to bottom.
+You will be amazed at what just water will remove.

-If stains and soil remain, add a few drops of dish detergent or Castile soap to a quart of water.
-Use this mixture on the white cloth to rub away heavily soiled areas.
+If stains and soil remain, add a few drops of dishwashing detergent to one quart of water.
+Use this mixture with the white cloth to rub away heavily soiled areas.
 Keep moving to a clean spot on the cloth as grime is transferred.
-Follow up by rinsing the cloth well and wiping away any detergent residue.
+Finish by rinsing the cloth well and wiping away any detergent residue.